 Keeping your job

 It’s understandable if you don’t remember and perfect every aspect of a job on your first day, but put in some effort.
 You may not ring a sale at first, but don’t make your manager explain it 30 times.
 You’ll probably get a bunch of information thrown at you all at once.
 Try to soak in as much as you can instead of thinking that you can just ask again later.
 If you don’t remember or understand something, ask!
-But once you’ve asked, remember.
+But once you’ve asked, remember what they told you.

 The task is not beneath you